12 Top-Rated Attractions & Things to Do in Bozeman, MT

 See also: Where to Stay in Bozeman

-1 College "M" Hiking Trail
+1. Hike the College "M" Hiking Trail

-2 Museum of the Rockies
+2. Unearth History at the Museum of the Rockies

 Address: 600 W Kagy Blvd, Bozeman, Montana

-3 Main Street, Downtown Bozeman
+3. Stroll along Main Street, Downtown Bozeman

-6 Big Sky Resort & Bridger Bowl Ski Area
+4. Hit the Slopes at Big Sky Resort & Bridger Bowl Ski Area

-Located just an hour south of Bozeman, Big Sky Resort offers internationally acclaimed downhill skiing and snowboarding spread across four mountains and nearly 6,000 acres of rideable terrain.
-With consistent snowfall throughout the long winter, and plenty of cold-weather events to celebrate the season, Big Sky ranks high as one of the best winter resorts in the country.
+Located just an hour south of Bozeman, Big Sky Resort offers internationally acclaimed downhill skiing and snowboarding spread across four mountains.
+As one of the biggest resorts in the country, Big Sky encompasses nearly 6,000 acres of rideable terrain.
+With consistent snowfall throughout the long winter, and plenty of cold-weather events to celebrate the season, Big Sky ranks high as one of the best ski resorts in Montana.